cyberkni/NESToVSRoms/README.md

 # NESToVsRoms
 Script to extract 8KB ROMs from iNES format Nintendo Entertainment System ROM files.

+This currently is only supports games which do not require a daughterboard on the Dualsystem mainboard to run.
+However, it *is* possible to run NES games which require mappers with the right daughterboard.
+This is future work to be done.

 # Usage
 ./nes_to_vs_rom.py <yourgame.nes> <output_directory>